strbrgr/heyjochen/README.md

 ##### NOW

-- 👷 Started to build an app for large format film photographers.
+- 👷 Started to build an app for film photographers.
 - ✨ Deployed Tetaneuron's website
 - ✅ Finished a Poster App using The Chicago Art Institute API
 - ✅ Built v1 of a News App